Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 RET = Returns to the last CAL function Line +1;

-LOD = Loads from the Register Pointed to into another Register + an Offset
+LOD = Loads from the Register Pointed to into another Register + an 4 bit Offset(2s Complement)

-STR = Stores into the Register Pointed to + an Offset a Number from a Register
+STR = Stores into the Register Pointed to + an 4 bit Offset(2s Complement) a Number from a Register